KoiSky/KoiSky/README.md

 Hello, I'm Luis (or KoiSky).
-Aspiring data analyst studying data engineering and database modeling.
+Aspiring data analyst studying data engineering and database development.

 + Transforming and visualizing data using Python.
 + Analyzing & cleaning data using SQL.